 The Tunnels of Dover

 Speaking of tunnels, Dover Castle’s three-mile network of underground fortifications is supposedly inhabited by a number of unhappy spirits.
 Tour groups visiting the Second World War-era passageways have reported hearing blood-curdling screams and strange disembodied voices.
-The grounds and keep of the strategically vital clifftop citadel are home to even more tortured souls.
+The grounds and keep of the clifftop citadel are home to even more tortured souls.
 The headless phantom of a drummer boy who is believed to have been murdered over a handful of coins still stalks ramparts, while both a 17th century English soldier and an unidentified woman in a red dress have been seen at various points within the castle.

 England’s other haunted castles and battlefields are too numerous to count, yet some stand out.
 On the eastern edge of Leeds sits Towton, the site of the single bloodiest battle ever fought on British soil.
 One snowy day in 1461, armies from the houses of York and Lancaster fell upon each other resulting in a 10-hour slaughter.
 More than 28,000 died in the deadly melee — a staggering 1 percent of England’s total population at the time.
 Local legend holds that spirits of the fallen still wander the region, while a pub that sits on the southwestern edge of Towton field is supposedly haunted by an ill-behaved poltergeist that past owners dubbed “Nancy”.